marioalvial/kealth/README.md

 ## Handle Failure

-handleFailure method of your health component will be trigger only if:
+handleFailure method of your health component will be trigger only if doHealthCheck() call throws exception.

-- doHealthCheck() call returns HealthStatus.UNHEALTHY (in this case the throwable parameter will be null)

-- doHealthCheck() call throws exception (in this case the throwable parameter will be the exception thrown)

 ## How it works

-When aggregator.aggregate() is called it will execute all components health() method concurrently and create a map with the name of the component as key and health status as value.
+When aggregator.aggregate() is called it will execute all components health() method in parallel and create a map with the component's name as key and health status as value.

+If the doHealthCheck() throws exception the component will trigger the handleFailure method asynchronous with the exception that was thrown.

 ## Continuous Integration and Test Coverage